-Technologically sound: Incinerator bottom ash (IBA)
+Technologically sound: incinerator bottom ash (IBA)

 Roads and earthworks are subject to clear construction specifications.
 The definition of national technical regulations for road and transport systems are the responsibility of the various committees of the German Road and Transportation Research Association (Forschungsgesellschaft für Straßen- und Verkehrswesen, short FGSV).
 The regulations cover the areas of traffic planning, traffic management, traffic engineering, road design, road construction, road operation and road maintenance.
 The publications of the FGSV are generally endorsed by the German federal states.
 However, they can make changes so that requirements in federal states can differ slightly.